HardToFindAUniqueUserName/Web-App-DevOps-Project/README_SOLUTION.md

 Access the secret values
 secret_value = secret.value

- Our our aditional application code looks like this:
+ Our additional application code looks like this:
 <pre>
 from azure.identity import ManagedIdentityCredential from azure.keyvault.secrets import SecretClient